4 Considerations When Upgrading Your Air Conditioner

 The HVAC contractor should check that the ductwork is properly sized and configured for proper airflow.
 Repairing and sealing the ductwork is always a good idea.
 The thermostat should be located away from heat sources, such as a stove or window.

 Taking the time to find the proper cooling system for your home will save you money in the long run.
 You will have lower energy costs, fewer repairs, and longer equipment life.
 If you are in the market for upgrading your air conditioner, contact us here at Black Diamond Plumbing & Mechanical.
-We have served our neighbors in Chicago and surrounding communities since 1999.
+We have served our neighbors since 1999.